Sazy67/fhevm-react-template/README.md

 A minimal React frontend template for building FHEVM-enabled decentralized applications (dApps).
 This template provides a simple development interface for interacting with FHEVM smart contracts, specifically the `FHECounter.sol` contract.

+> **Note**: This repository also includes the **Universal FHEVM SDK** - a framework-agnostic frontend toolkit that helps developers run confidential dApps with ease.
+See [Universal SDK Documentation](packages/fhevm-sdk/UNIVERSAL_SDK_README.md) for details.

 ## 🚀 What is FHEVM?

 FHEVM (Fully Homomorphic Encryption Virtual Machine) enables computation on encrypted data directly on Ethereum.
 This template demonstrates how to build dApps that can perform computations while keeping data private.